holoviz-dev/pyct/README.md

 # pyct

-A utility package that when installed makes various commands available to other packages.
+A utility package that:

+  1. makes various commands available to other packages.
 (Currently no sophisticated plugin system, just a try import/except in the other packages.)
 The same commands are available from within python.
 Can either add new subcommands to an existing argparse based command if the module has an existing command, or create the entire command if the module has no existing command.

-Currently, there are commands for:

-  * Copying examples and fetching data
+Currently, there are commands for copying examples and fetching data.

+  2. provides various commands to help package building (e.g. packaging examples)

 ## Copying examples and fetching data